 Fulda is a very small city located in the state of Minnesota.
 With a population of 1,345 people and just one neighborhood, Fulda is the 369th largest community in Minnesota.

-Fulda is a blue-collar town, with 36.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fulda is generally considered to be a blue-collar town.
+36.09% of the Fulda workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fulda is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fulda who work in office and administrative support (12.55%), teaching (10.41%), and healthcare suport services (9.56%).

-Being a small city, Fulda does not have a public transit system used by locals to get to and from work.
+Fulda is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fulda in 2022 was $33,182, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $132,728 for a family of four.
 However, Fulda contains both very wealthy and poor people as well.